tommyp/tommyp.org/src/content/blog/who-even-asked-for-this.md

 categories: [tech]
 ---

 The crypto trend brought some utter shit to my LinkedIn inbox.
 Jobs at stock traders using knock off cartoon characters as currency.
-They said that blockchains, and ledgers, and decentrialisation.
+They said that blockchains, and ledgers, and decentrialisation, were the future.

 Then came the metaverse.
 Not that I ever got a job offer from Meta, but I was always impressed at the amount of absolute bollocks they pedalled.
 They said that it was the future of human interaction before they [even shipped legs](https://www.pcmag.com/news/avatars-in-meta-horizons-finally-get-legs-this-time-for-real?test_uuid=04IpBmWGZleS0I0J3epvMrC&test_variant=A).